How to Remove a Kitchen Tile Backsplash – Step-by-Step Guide

 Begin removing the tiles by starting at the edges or in an inconspicuous area, such as behind appliances.

-Insert the putty knife or pry bar behind a tile and gently pry it away from the wall.
 For tiles that are particularly stubborn, use a hammer to carefully break them into smaller pieces, making them easier to remove.

 Work in small sections, taking your time to avoid causing unnecessary damage to the drywall.
-Keep your tools parallel to the wall as much as possible to minimize any damage.

 4. Cleaning Up After Tile Removal